IAALS presents two awards annually: the Rebuilding Justice Award and the Alli Gerkman Legal Visionary Award.

 IAALS solicits nominations for the award between October 1 and December 1 each year.
 More information about the award, selection process, and nomination guidelines is available here.

-The first Alli Gerkman Legal Visionary Award will be given in 2021.
+The first Alli Gerkman Legal Visionary Award will be given in 2021 to Anna Carpenter.